 Together with our partners, HRI serves children and families impacted by extreme poverty or natural disasters who lack food, water, education, and sanitation and who are at risk of child trafficking, abandonment and domestic servitude.
 HRI is responding to crisis, building resilience and creating opportunities that treat and prevent the short and long-term effects of hunger and malnutrition for vulnerable families, institutions, schools and communities.

-To truly beat childhood hunger, stunting and extreme vulnerability, we must address the root causes of poverty and food insecurity.
+To truly beat childhood hunger, stunting, trafficking, abandonment and extreme vulnerability, we must address the root causes of poverty and food insecurity.
 HRI programs are designed to work together to adequately address these critical issues and others in collaboration with youth, families, institutions and community leaders.
 Our inclusive, participatory community approach strives to meet the most critical needs of today, while also building a strong foundation for a sustainable, better future.

 Program Focus Areas: